rollbar/docs/guides/searching-items.md

 : e.g. searching for `username:"alice"` will perform an exact match search.

 Stack Trace
-: `file:index.php` finds items with stack traces with at least one filename containing "index.php" : `topfile:mydomain.com` finds items where the topmost stack frame contains "mydomain.com" : `bottomfile:mydomain.com` finds items where the bottommost stack frame contains "mydomain.com" : `allfiles:mydomain.com` finds items where all stack trace filenames contain "mydomain.com" : `nofiles:evildomain.com` finds items where no stack trace filenames contain "evildomain.com" : `minfiles:2` finds items with at least 2 filenames in the stack trace : `maxfiles:10` finds items with at most 10 filenames in the stack trace
+: `file:index.php` finds items with stack traces with at least one filename containing "index.php".
+: `topfile:mydomain.com` finds items where the topmost stack frame contains "mydomain.com".
+: `bottomfile:mydomain.com` finds items where the bottommost stack frame contains "mydomain.com".
+: `allfiles:mydomain.com` finds items where all stack trace filenames contain "mydomain.com".
+: `nofiles:evildomain.com` finds items where no stack trace filenames contain "evildomain.com".
+: `minfiles:2` finds items with at least 2 filenames in the stack trace.
+: `maxfiles:10` finds items with at most 10 filenames in the stack trace.

 Code Version
-: `code_version:abcdef` finds items that have been seen in the code_version `abcdef`
+: `code_version:abcdef` finds items that have been seen in the code_version `abcdef`.

-Fingerprint
-: `fingerprint:my-custom-fingerprint` finds items that have the fingerprint `my-custom-fingerprint` (exact match, useful in conjunction with Custom Grouping or sending your own fingerprint string)

 Item Number
 : `#123` finds the item with counter number `123`

+Merging
+: `is:group` finds group items that were created by merging similar items : `is:member` finds items that have been merged into a group

+Fingerprint
+: `fingerprint:my-custom-fingerprint` finds items that have the fingerprint `my-custom-fingerprint` (exact match, useful in conjunction with Custom Grouping or sending your own fingerprint string).